Schism: Buddhism

 In Buddhism, the first schism was set up by Devadatta, during Buddha's life.
 This schism lasted only a short time.
 Later (after Buddha's death), the early Buddhist schools came into being, but were not schismatic, only focusing on different interpretations for the same monastic community.
 In the old texts, 18 or 20 early schools are mentioned.
 Later, there were the Mahayana and Vajrayana movements, which can be regarded as being schismatic in origin.
 Each school has various subgroups, which often are schismatic in origin.
 For example, in Thai Theravadin Buddhism there are two groups (Mahanikaya and Dhammayut), of which the Dhammayut has its origin partly in the Mahanikaya, and is the new and schismatic group.
 Both Mahanikaya and Dhammayut have many subgroups, which usually do not have schismatic origins, but came into being in a natural way, through the popularity of a (leader) monk.
 Tibetan Buddhism has seen schisms in the past, of which most were healed, although the Drukpa school centred in Bhutan perhaps remains in a state of schism (since 1616) from the other Tibetan schools.

 Christianity

-The words schism and schismatic have found their heaviest usage in the history of Christianity, to denote splits within a church, denomination or religious body.
+The words schism and schismatic are used to denote splits within a church, denomination or religious body.
 In this context, "schismatic", as a noun, denotes a person who creates or incites schism in a church or a person who is a member of a splinter Church; as an adjective, "schismatic" refers to ideas and activities that are thought to lead to or constitute schism, and ultimately to departure from what the user of the word considers to be the true Christian Church.
 These words have been used to denote both the phenomenon of Christian group-splintering in general, and certain significant historical splits in particular.